pizug/cpi-groovy-examples/merge-two-xml-v2/README.md

-# Merge Two XML Documents
+# Merge Two XML Documents v2

+This script example is contributed by Raffael Herrmann.

-Note: You can also check "Merge Two XML Documents v2" for a shorter & cleaner example.
+You can compare the "Merge Two XML Documents" example with this one.
+This example is shorter and uses expressive features of Groovy.

 It is useful to have the extra data from another service in the same document and use it in a later mapping step.